casperhsia/dataScience_hw/hw04/README.md

 It will perform 10-fold cross-validation, and give the result.

 ##Method
-I use libSVM for R. To execute the Rscript, you have to instll **package e1071**.
+I use libSVM for R. To execute the Rscript, you have to install **package e1071**.

 ##Reference
 - libSVM [1] (http://www.csie.ntu.edu.tw/~cjlin/libsvm/R_example)